 Labour political editor

-My journey into politics is pretty different to what most people experience.
+My journey into politics is pretty different to what most people have.
 I can’t claim to have watched PMQ’s obsessively since a young age nor did I pour over the broadsheets for every political factoid I could muster.
-Rather I spent my formative years in the U.A.E, a constitutional monarchy.
-One of the old-fashioned sorts, where no one votes and a few families rule all aspects of life.
+Rather I spent my formative years in the U.A.E, a constitutional monarchy, one of the old-fashioned sorts, where no one votes and a few families rule all aspects of life.
 Major political events like the Coalition and Scottish referendum were barely even a blip on my radar.
-I would probably have continued down this blissfully unaware path, had life not hurled me back to my home in Croydon, into the local grammar school.
-Due to my lack of vision in life and A level choices, i found myself in a politics class.
+And I would probably have continued down this blissfully unaware path had life not hurled me back to my home in Croydon, into my local grammar school and due to my lack of vision in life and A level choices, into a politics class.
 I didn’t stand a chance.

-Unfortunately for me I did what many people do when they haven’t a clue what’s going on in politics; I asked my dad for advice.
-I was quickly a young conservative without any real ideological coherence talking about things I hadn’t the foggiest idea about.
-I didn’t think austerity was that bad, I thought billionaires deserved all their hard earned wealth and I wasn’t that bothered by the endless wars we seemed to be part of.
+Unfortunately for me I did what many people do when they haven’t a clue what’s going on in politics, copy my peers.
+My hazy perception of some assorted schoolboy political views was probably not a good starting point.
+Without any real ideological coherence, I was talking about things I hadn’t the foggiest about.
+I didn’t think austerity was that bad, probably due to not being affected by it in the slightest, and I thought billionaires had earnt all their wealth.
 Mostly, I disliked that Jezza fella without ever really asking myself why?

-The next five years can be described as a gradual, then rapid, lurch leftwards.
-I passed by the center of our political spectrum with the wind in my face and ended up somewhere a notch or two right of Corbyn, my former adversary.
-My list of views are too long to list here but I now, somewhat more coherently, believe in a strong state with public services well-funded by some level of distribution, an anti-imperialist foreign policy and a domestic culture of work that doesn’t tie your very existence and value to it.
-The latter I think is crucially important as automation is coming for us all and if we do not plan accordingly, disaster will come with it.
+The next four years can be described as a lurch leftwards.
+I passed by the centre of our political spectrum with the wind in my face and ended up somewhere a few paces right of Corbyn, my old enemy.
+My list of views are too long to list here but I now, somewhat more coherently, believe in a strong state with public services well-funded by some level of redistribution, an anti-imperialist foreign policy and a domestic culture of work that doesn’t tie your very existence and value to it.
+The latter I think is crucially important; automation is coming for us all and if we do not plan accordingly, social strife will come with it.